kgicheha/stock-analysis/README.md

 Issue This Project Helps To Solve:
-    Rather than researching each stock at a time to see whether the stock price has reached your desired price to buy in.
+    Rather than researching each stock at a time to see whether the stock price has reached your desired buy in price.
 This script helps you to automate that.

 How To Run The Script: